nuslumos/nuslumos.github.io/_pages/joining.md

 # Open positions

-Thank you for your interest in joining the Lab for Urban Mobility Systems.

-## Graduate students

-(Sample) If you are interested, please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).

-## Postdoctoral researchers

-(Sample) We have more data and research ideas than trainees, so are keen to recruit exceptional researchers.
-The lab offers a collaborative and supportive environment and has a strong track record in helping students develop and begin their own independent research careers.
-The lab has expertise in
-, allowing novel analytic methods to be performed at scale.
-We are currently looking for researchers with a strong computational background in:

-If you are interested, please contact Dr. Liu Yang directly by emailing to ceelya@nus.edu.sg
+We are recruiting phd students and postdoctoral fellows.
+We are looking for researchers with strong interests and expertise in *traffic simulation, mathematical modelling and programming, and data-driven optimization approaches*.
+If you are interested in joining LUMOS, please contact Dr. Liu Yang directly by emailing to iseliuy@nus.edu.sg or ceelya@nus.edu.sg

 # Lab Location